 Cap launched Nov 2024.
 Twenty launched Jun 2025.
 Cap has had more time to iterate and build a user base.
 Twenty had the advantage of launching into a more defined market with clearer user expectations.

-Pick Cap if you want the product with the larger community behind it; you value stability and a longer track record; you need something that also covers Productivity.
+Pick Cap if you want the product with the larger community behind it; you value stability and a longer track record; you need something that also covers Video.

-Pick Twenty if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers GitHub.
+Pick Twenty if community size matters less to you than engagement depth; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers Software Engineering.

 Cap: Cap is the open source alternative to Loom.
 Lightweight, powerful, and stunning.
 Record and share securely in seconds with custom S3 bucket support.